UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_job_example.md

 ## Running Gaussian in Betzy and Olivia with Linda parallelization

 Linda is Gaussian's method of process parallelization.
-Linda allows to run certain calculations in less time dute to parallelization, and it is essential in multi-node calculations of Gaussian, as it helps Gaussian communicate across nodes.
-Since the minimum numnber of nodes one can run jobs on in Betzy is 4, knowing how to use Linda is essential for proper usage.
+Linda allows to run certain calculations in less time due to parallelization, and it is essential in multi-node calculations of Gaussian, as it helps Gaussian communicate across nodes.
+Since the minimum numnber of nodes one can run jobs on in Betzy is 4, knowing how to use Linda is essential for proper resource use.

 More information on Linda and parallelization in Gaussian can be read in Gaussian's documentation [here](https://gaussian.com/running/) and for what specific calculations are sped up, you can read [here](https://gaussian.com/relnotes/).
 In both of those links, navigate to the Parallel sections.